-All new development as a part of the Development Application process will be assigned rural addressing fees, and allocated a rural number plate.
-To apply for a rural address not associated with a development application, please complete the Rural Address Application Form and submit to Council.
+All new development, as a part of the Development Application process, will be assigned rural addressing fees and allocated a rural number plate.
+To apply for a rural address not associated with a development application, please contact Council to confirm your need for a Rural Address Application Form and you will be provided with this.

-The fees cover the cost of identifying new property accesses, calculation and creation of new addresses, along with supplying of the rural number plate.
+The fees cover the cost of identifying new property accesses, calculation and creation of new addresses, along with supply of the rural number plate.

 Council follows the Geographical Names Board of New South Wales Policy and User Manuals in allocating rural addresses.
 For more information on the Geographical Names Board of NSW, please visit http://www.gnb.nsw.gov.au/

 Council routinely forwards updated rural addressing details to the NSW Lands Department, Electoral Commission, Australia Post and Emergency Services (Ambulance, RFS).

 If you are unsure what address your property has been allocated, believe it has been allocated incorrectly, or you wish to discuss changing your property address, please contact Council.

 Urban Street Numbering